Access to School District Records

 Parents Bill of Rights for Data Privacy and Security

 Pursuant to Section 2-c and 2-d of the Education Law, parents and students are entitled to certain protections regarding confidential student information.
-The District is committed to safeguarding personally identifiable information from unauthorized access or disclosure as set forth in this document.
-Parents Bill of Rights for Data Privacy and Security
+The District is committed to safeguarding personally identifiable information from unauthorized access or disclosure as set forth in the Parents Bill of Rights for Data Privacy and Security

 Pesticide Application Notice